wkh237/react-native-fetch-blob/README.md

 #### Upload/Download progress

 In `version >= 0.4.2` it is possible to know the upload/download progress.
-After `0.7.0` IOS and Android upload progress are supported.
+After `0.7.0` IOS and Android upload progress are also supported.

 ```js
   RNFetchBlob.fetch('POST', 'http://www.example.com/upload', {